Email: firstname.lastname@example.org »

-A Combined Yachtmaster Training and Caribbean Cruising Adventure
+A Combined Yachtmaster Training, Caribbean Cruising & Racing Adventure

 To make it easier for you to find the courses and dates you require, we have now added our Current Course Availability page detailing current courses that are on our schedule and available dates when any course can be scheduled for you.
 Availability is always subject to bookings received.

 If the dates you are interested in are not shown please email us for availability of a yacht and instructor and we will set the course up for you.

 The next Yachtmaster “Xpress” courses are currently scheduled to begin on the following dates: